PramodKumarYadav/pigeon/README.md

 - [x] **Surefire Site plugin** (for secondary html reports in CI)
 - [x] **Github** (for version control)
 - [ ] **Faker library** (for generating random test data for different locales - germany, france, netherlands, english)
-- [ ] **Remote execution on selenium docker grid** (although the performance of selenium grid is not good but this serves as a poc for remote execution)

 ### Exceptions
 An exception that I took liberty to deviate from the given assignment was not using **Cucumber**.